 Half Set Sunday Bags & Half Set Pencil Bags

-The beautiful thing with half sets is they are lighter and easier to carry.
+The beautiful thing about half sets is they are lighter and easier to carry.
 If you use your standard carry bag, your kit will quite literally be chattering about in your bag.
 A little bit like a large house, if you have it you’ll fill it.
 If you downsize, it’ll encourage you to walk and cement your support of the movement.

 There is a load of options from the ridiculous to the sublime.
 An inexpensive option based in the UK is the Conybeare Golf Bag starting at £90.
-At the other end of the market is the Original Mackenzie Bag which landed in the UK are in the region of £800.
+At the other end of the market is the Original Mackenzie Bag which landed in the UK is in the region of £800.
 There are quite a few options in the middle ground – The Jones Golf Bags Original Carry Bag will set you back £159.

 Making the Transition to a Half Set